explodinglabs/superstack.docs/docs/bluegreen.md

 ## 1. Adjust the Compose file

+### Remove exposed ports

-Remove the Caddy `ports:` section in `compose.yaml`.
-We'll no longer expose ports in the stacks – instead a simple "front proxy" will expose ports and proxy to the active stack.
+We'll no longer expose ports in the stacks, instead a simple "front proxy" will sit in front of the two stacks, exposing ports and proxying to the active stack.
+So remove the Caddy service's `ports:` section in `compose.yaml`.

+### Serve http-only in the stacks

 Set `CADDY_SITE_ADDRESS` to only `:80` (leaving TLS termination to the front proxy):